Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-According to AreaSearch's aggregation of ATO data released in financial year 2023, Leumeah had a median income among taxpayers of $49,035 and an average income of $56,245.
-Both figures are below the national averages of $60,817 for Greater Sydney's median income and $83,003 for its average income.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated median and average incomes in Leumeah as of September 2025 would be approximately $53,380 and $61,228 respectively.
-The 2021 Census data shows household, family, and personal incomes in Leumeah rank modestly, between the 27th and 33rd percentiles.
-Income distribution indicates that the $1,500 - $2,999 bracket dominates with 34.6% of residents (3,591 people), similar to the surrounding region at 30.9%.
-Housing affordability pressures are severe in Leumeah, with only 80.1% of income remaining, ranking at the 28th percentile.
+Leumeah's median taxpayer income in financial year 2023 was $49,035.
+The average income stood at $56,245.
+Both figures were below the national average of $60,817 and Greater Sydney's average of $83,030.
+By September 2025, estimated median and average incomes in Leumeah would be approximately $53,380 and $61,228 respectively, based on an 8.86% Wage Price Index growth since financial year 2023.
+The 2021 Census ranked household, family, and personal incomes in Leumeah modestly, between the 27th and 33rd percentiles.
+Income distribution showed that 34.6% of residents (3,593 people) earned between $1,500 and $2,999 annually, similar to the surrounding region at 30.9%.
+Housing affordability pressures were severe in Leumeah, with only 80.1% of income remaining after housing costs, ranking at the 28th percentile.

 Frequently Asked Questions - Income